Name Publisher

 Vernor, Ann Biography for boys; or, characteristic histories: calculated to impress the youthful mind with an admiration of virtuous principles, and a detestation of vicious ones.
 By Mrs. Pilkington.

 Vernor, Ann An history of marine architecture.
 Including an enlarged and progressive view of the nautical regulations and naval history, both civil and military, of all nations, especially of Great Britain; derived chiefly from original manuscripts, as well in private collections as in the great public repositories: and deduced from the earliest period to the present time.
 In three volumes.
-Vol. II.
+Vol. III.
 By John Charnock, Esq.
 F.S.A.

 Vernor, Ann The rational brutes; or, talking animals.
 By M. Pelham, Author of the Rotchfords, the Village School, and various other Publications for the Instruction Of Children.